 In the Middle School (Years 7 -10), the curriculum is based on the Australian Curriculum content and assessment approaches, as outlined by Australian Curriculum, Assessment and Reporting Authority (ACARA) and The School Curriculum and Standards Authority (SCSA) with the philosophy and approach of the International Baccalaureate Middle Years Programme (MYP)*.
 We continually seek to improve and adapt our approach in line with contemporary, evidence-based educational research and theories.

-MYP Learning Areas at The International School of Western Australia
+MYP Learning Areas at the International School of Western Australia

 Students progressing through Years 7-10 study subjects from each of the eight Learning Areas.
-This covers the requirements of both the Australian curriculum and the MYP.
+This covers the requirements of both the Western Australian curriculum and the MYP.

 - English (Language and Literature) – Language, Literature and Literacy